-- Both models must consider public-to-public, private-to-public and public-to-private scenarios and must consider the wider funding environment in order to identify opportunities for new ways of working. - To illustrate the process, working with an example/typical institution and a commercial cloud provider, in terms of issuing purchase orders and invoices. - To work in close collaboration with the OCRE and ARCHIVER projects, both projects having been initiated during the course of 2018 and commenced in 2019.
-These projects present ideal case studies that will identify the challenges that the EOSC business model will need to address. - To propose the terms of reference for future EOSC central purchasing bodies or intermediary organisations acting as demand aggregators, including the characteristics and criteria that any such group must meet in order to comply with EC directives and taxation regulations, and competition law, and the design of a process to establish such groups.
-Such recommendations could be made to the EOSC Executive Board Working Group on Sustainability that will consider suitable business models, governance structures and legal entity.
-Note this item is planned to be incorporated into the next iteration of this report (D12.3) following feedback.
+- Both models must consider public-to-public, private-to-public, and public-to-private scenarios, and must consider the wider funding environment in order to identify opportunities for new ways of working. - To work in close collaboration with the OCRE and ARCHIVER projects, both projects having been initiated during the course of 2018 and commenced in 2019.
+These projects present ideal case studies that will identify the challenges that the EOSC business model will need to address. - To develop considerations for future EOSC-central purchasing bodies or intermediary organisations acting as demand aggregators, including the characteristics and criteria that any such group must meet in order to comply with EU directives and taxation regulations, and competition law, and the design of a process to establish such groups.
+Such recommendations could be made to the EOSC Executive Board Working Group on Sustainability that will consider suitable business models, governance structures, and related legal entity.

 D12.1 was published in June 2019 and used as input for the strawman report produced by the EOSC Sustainability Working Group in September 2019.
-A subsequent report was produced by the EOSC Sustainability Working Group in December 2019 [R41] and D12.2 has been issued in June 2020, with an anticipated delivery of D12.3 Q4, 2020.
+A subsequent report was produced by the EOSC Sustainability Working Group in December 2019 [R41], and D12.2 has been issued in June 2020, with an anticipated delivery of D12.3 Q4, 2020.

-A revision of the Description of Work in March 2020 for the EOSC-hub project, Task 12, under which deliverables 12.1-12.3 are described. amended the objectives of D12.2.
-Originally planned for the completion of two procurement exercises, it was recognised that activities underway in parallel EOSC projects, such as ARCHIVER and OCRE were addressing this for demands identified in D12.1
+A revision of the Description of Work in March 2020 for the EOSC-hub project, Task 12, under which deliverables 12.1-12.3 are described, amended the objectives of D12.2.
+Originally planned for the completion of two procurement exercises, it was recognised that activities underway in parallel EOSC projects, such as ARCHIVER and OCRE, were addressing this for demands identified in D12.1

-The revision amended D12.2 to consider case studies based on relevant procurements and business models that could be considered via the Sustainability Working Group in order to inform the Executive Board and Governance Board as to factors to be considered in implementing EOSC in order to realise its stated ambitions.
+The revision amended D12.2 to consider case studies based on relevant procurements and business models that could be considered via the Sustainability Working Group in order to inform the Executive Board and Governance Board regarding factors to be taken into account in implementing EOSC to realise its stated ambitions.